Hawk-Zhou/Learning-Go/README.md

 # Learning-Go

 ## Intro
-This repo contains code I wrote/modified based on others' code that is valuable to me.
+This repo contains code I wrote/modified based on others' code that is valuable to me in terms of learning go.

 ## Concurrency
 - concur_putting_everything_together.go